 What works: Either General Psychology (sometimes called Introduction to Psychology) OR Abnormal Psychology.

 The Institute offers an online course in Abnormal Psychology, HPSYCH-452.

 What doesn't work: Educational Psychology, Sports Psychology, Psychology of Disability

-Q. What recommendations does the IHP PT program have about the types of placements that would best prepare me for admission to and graduate study in PT?
+Q. What recommendations does the IHP PT program have about the types of observation hours that would best prepare me for admission to and graduate study in PT?

-A. We require experience, but do not have any set number of hours.
-We recommend combining depth and breadth.
+A. We require 10 hours and recommend combining depth and breadth.